 Here are the factors that went into our decision-making process.

 As we’ve mentioned, regular quercetin has poor bioavailability.
-This means with ordinary quercetin supplements, you’re not actually absorbing the quercetin.
+This means with ordinary quercetin supplements, you’re not actually absorbing most of the quercetin.
 That’s why our top products often have liposomal or phytosomal delivery mechanisms.
 These are when the quercetin is embedded in phospholipid molecules, acting as a protective barrier, like the walls of a castle.
 Of the two, we’ve seen more convincing research on liposomal delivery, in particular, which is the case with Renue’s LIPO Quercetin.

 We only included companies on our list that are third-party, GMP certified.
 However even with this, companies can skimp out on strict quality standards.
 That’s why we also gave a nudge to companies that go above and beyond, by manufacturing in an FDA-approved facility and displaying the purity results of each batch.